No Bake Strawberry Cheesecake

 Notes

-- If you'd prefer to use a graham cracker crust - use 2 ¾ cup graham crumbs, 3 tablespoons white sugar and 10 tablespoons unsalted butter.
-Stir together the mixture, then press into the bottom and slightly up the sides of the pan.
+- Graham Cracker Crust: If you’d prefer to use a graham cracker crust – use 2 3/4 cup graham crumbs, 3 tablespoons white sugar and 10 tablespoons unsalted butter.
+Stir together the mixture, then press into the bottom and up the sides of the pan.

-- Frozen berries work too.
-You'll need approximately 4 cups sliced strawberries.
+- Berries: Frozen berries work too.
+You’ll need approximately 4 cups sliced strawberries.

-- One envelope of gelatin is about 2 ¼ teaspoons.
+- Gelatin: One envelope of gelatin is about 2 1/4 teaspoons.
 It should be enough to set 2 cups (500 mL) of liquid.

-- Cream cheese should be softened to room temperature before getting started.
+- Cream Cheese: Cream cheese should be softened to room temperature before getting started.
+Do not use anything labaled low fat or that comes from a tub.

-- Store leftovers covered in the fridge for up to 3 days.
+- Storage: Always store cheesecake in the fridge.
+Store leftovers covered in the fridge for up to 3 days.

-- Nutrition information is based on 1 piece without whipped cream or berry toppings, assuming the cheesecake is divided into 12 equal pieces.
+- Nutrition: Nutrition information is based on 1 piece without whipped cream decorations on top, assuming the cheesecake is divided into 12 equal pieces.

 Hi Fiona, just wanted to know how many tablespoons of gelatin is required for this recipe.